autanalabs/autana-flow-asserter/README.md

 This module has 2 nodes, **flow-asserter in node**(the node with button) and **flow-asserter out node**(the node with one input port and one output port).
 The test is executed by clicking the button of flow-asserter in node, and the message object with the test case input value substituted in payload is sent from the upper port.
 The message reaches flow-asserter out node via delay node and function node.
 Flow-asserter out node then does **not** send the message to debug node connected to its output port.
 Instead of that, the node verifies the value.
 The verification result is sent from the lower port of flow-asserter in node.
 So what happens if you run it not during testing?
 As explained in the previous example, when the button of inject node is pressed, flow-asserter out node is reached via delay node and function node, but here the value verification is **not** performed and the message is passed to debug node without doing anything.

+## Differences with original implementation (https://www.npmjs.com/package/node-red-contrib-flow-asserter)

+When the test starts, sets context.global.runtime_profile to the value "TEST"

+When the test finish, sets context.global.runtime_profile to the value "PROD"

+In case of mocking (for example using in combination with https://www.npmjs.com/package/autana-testing-call-or-mock), nodes can evaluate context.global.runtime_profile to verify the current execution profile (TEST, PROD | null)

 ## Usage